dev4Agriculture/geo-debugger-server/README.md

 ## About GeoDebugger

-The GeoDebugger is a tool to display GeoBased information.
+The GeoDebugger is a tool to distribute and display GeoBased information.
 It consists of [Dotnet Nuget Pack Library](https://github.com/dev4Agriculture/geo-debugger-lib-dotnet) and this server.

 Additionally, a Tool like e.g. [QGis](https://qgis.org/de/site/) can be used to display the data.